 One New York airport is not among the worst in the country.
 In fact, it’s better than average—thanks to amenities that are tops in the nation, according to a new ranking.

-John F. Kennedy International Airport earned the surprising score in a new study by The Points Guy, a resource for travel news.
+John F. Kennedy International Airport earned a surprising score in a new study by The Points Guy, a resource for travel news.
 JFK’s No. 1 ranking in amenities helped place it No. 22 overall among the nation’s 50 busiest airports.
 Other studies have routinely judged JFK among the worst among major U.S. airports, with nearby LaGuardia Airport typically ranked lower if not last.

-The study took 34 factors into account, including commute time, flight delays and cancellations, ride-hailing prices, restaurants, lounges and security wait times.
+The study took 34 factors into account, including commute time, flight delays and cancellations, ride-hailing prices, restaurants, lounges, and security wait times.

 Offsetting JFK’s high finish in amenities was its long commute time (No. 49) and third-worst record for on-time flights.
 The three local airports accounted for the bottom three rankings in both commute time and flight delays, largely because of congested airspace and roadways and no one-seat train ride to Manhattan.